plutoclement/temp2table/README.md

 C++ routine writing the temperature received from 433 Mhz (with RPI_Oregan) in a mysql table

-#Before first use, pleas do :
+#Before first use, please do :

 mysql -u root -p
 (write your password)